-In FY21, the Professional Development and Training unit became centralized to provide consistent messaging in training across the state.
-The trainers provide training to team members throughout the state.
-On the Job training continues to be the responsibility of the regions and follows a structured lay-out which gives regions the ability to add activities that are specific to their community.
-There are twelve trainers who rotate teaching CWPT for ten weeks.
+In FY21, the Professional Development and Training unit became centralized to provide consistent messaging and training to team members across the state.
+On-the-Job training continues to be the responsibility of the regions and follows a structured layout which gives regions the ability to add activities that are specific to their community.
+There are 12 trainers that rotate teaching Child Welfare Practice Training (CWPT) for ten weeks.
 These classes are currently offered virtually.
-The classes are currently started two to three weeks apart.
-When the trainers are not training, they are working on designing and developing a variety of training curriculums including instructor led and e-learnings.
+The classes are offered on a regular rotation to easily and quickly capture new team members.
+Outside of facilitating trainings, trainers are working on designing and developing a variety of training curriculums including instructor-led and e-learnings.

-In addition to Children's Division directly providing training, other partners the Children's Division will continue to engage with include, but are not limited to, Missouri Office of Prosecution Services, Missouri Coalition Against Domestic and Sexual Violence, Missouri KidsFirst and Division of Youth Services.
-These collaborative trainings illustrate partnerships between agencies.
-Recently Children's Division has partnered with the Family Services Division and the Missouri State Highway Patrol also.
+In addition to Children's Division directly providing training, there are other partners with whom the Children's Division continues to engage.
+These partners include, but are not limited to, Missouri Office of Prosecution Services, Missouri Coalition Against Domestic and Sexual Violence, Missouri KidsFirst and Division of Youth Services.
+These collaborative trainings not only illustrate partnerships between agencies, but knowledge and expertise that continues to be shared.

-In this plan, trainings where Title IV-E dollars are used, elements for each descriptor will be found in the attached matrix, such as: setting of the training activity, duration category of training activity, provider of the training, approximate number of days /hours of the training, description of the estimated total cost, and a listing of activities.
+In this plan, trainings where Title IV-E dollars are used, elements for each descriptor will be found in the attached matrix, such as: setting of the training activity, duration category of training activity, provider of the training, approximate number of days/hours of the training, description of the estimated total cost, and a listing of activities.

 The contract with the Foster Care Case Management (FCCM) agencies requires case managers to attend pre-service training.
-The FCCM staff can attend training provided by training staff or provide the Children's Division training themselves.
-Several FCCM partners were trained in the curriculum designed by the Children's Division so that they can offer it.
-This training is the same training that all CD staff receive at onboarding, except for the Child Abuse and Neglect (Intake) portion since their contract does not allow work on these type of cases.
-They are also required to provide the structured On the Job Training curriculum.
-The On the Job Training has been slightly restructured to ensure differences in processes are captured.
+The FCCM staff can attend training provided by Children's Division training staff or provide the Children's Division training themselves.
+Several FCCM partners were trained in the curriculum designed by the Children's Division so that they can offer it within their agency.
+This training is the same training that all CD staff receive at onboarding, except for the Child Abuse and Neglect (Intake) portion since they do not work these types of cases.
+They are also required to provide the structured On-the-Job Training curriculum.
+The On-the-Job Training has been slightly restructured to ensure differences in processes are captured.
 In addition, provisions in the contract allow FCCM staff to attend other training that CD offers throughout the year.
 However, any costs incurred by the FCCM staff are the responsibility of the FCCM contractor.
 The Children's Division does not cover travel or per diems associated with these trainings.

-Starting in January 2021, a pilot group of 50 FCCM staff members were added into the Department of Social Services Employee Learning Center (ELC).
-Professional Development and IT have been working through any problems these 50 staff members have had in order to get them access.
-Many of the trainings required for the FCCM's by the Children's Division are e-Learnings, accessed through Employee Learning Center.
-This Learning Management System (LMS) allows these staff members to access training in the ELC and additionally sign up for any instructor led trainings on their own without additional help by the Children's Division.
-This will allow Children's Division to ensure that required training is completed and aggregation of data will be more accurate.
-All FCCM staff will start to be integrated into the system on April 1, 2021 with a goal of all staff in the system by April 15, 2021.
+As of April, 2021 all FCCM staff members have access to the Department of Social Services Employee Learning Center (ELC) and are able to complete required trainings offered in the ELC.
+Many of the trainings required for the FCCM's by the Children's Division are e-Learnings, accessed through the Employee Learning Center.
+This Learning Management System (LMS) allows these staff members to access training in the ELC and to sign up for any instructor-led trainings on their own without additional help by the Children's Division.
+This allows Children's Division to ensure that required training is completed and aggregation of data will be more accurate.